BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **The Warrior Poet** `PASSIVE`

-Hama may spend a Will point at the start of any Fight phase.
-If he does so, friendly Rohan models within 6" of him may re-roll To Wound rolls of a natural 1, until the end of that turn.
+Háma may spend a Will Point at the start of any Fight Phase to use this ability.
+If he does, friendly Rohan models within 6" of Háma may re-roll To Wound Rolls of a natural 1 when making Strikes until the end of the turn.

 </div>